 The first major typhoon can comes as early as June, but usually arrives in July, and sometimes not even until August.
 Historically, August and September receive the most typhoons, while they can comes as late as October or even November.
 There is a common perception that the ones that come later in the season tend to be more powerful.

-Typhoons usually have the most serious impact on the north coast, east coast, and far south (including Yilan County, Hualien County, Taitung County, Pingtung, Kaohsiung, and Tainan) and in the high mountains.
+Typhoons usually have the most serious impact on the north coast, east coast, and far south (including Yilan, Hualien, Taitung, Pingtung, Kaohsiung, and Tainan) and in the high mountains.
 By contrast, cities and counties on the central west coast of Taiwan, including Hsinchu, Miaoli, Taichung, Changhua, and Yunlin are less seriously impacted because they are shielded by the Central Mountain Range.

 If you happen to be traveling in Taiwan when a typhoon is approaching, it is important to stay informed by watching the news and talking to locals.
 On the evening before a typhoon hits, the local government of every city and county will decide whether to declare a mandatory day off from school and work.
 If this happens, you should stock up on food and stay in for the entire next day.

-If you have plans to visit anywhere on the east coast, landslide-prone areas like Taroko Gorge, or somewhere in the high mountains, you may have to rearrange your itinerary at the last minute.
+If you have plans to visit anywhere on the east coast, such as Hualien or Taitung, or landslide-prone areas like Taroko Gorge, or somewhere in the high mountains, you may have to rearrange your itinerary at the last minute.
 If in doubt, ask locals for advice.
 One time my family and I were on Green Island off the east coast of Taiwan when a large typhoon was approaching.
 The local authorities asked all tourists to leave the island and we lost one day of our trip.
 Better safe than sorry!